19 Behind-the-Scenes Secrets of IKEA Employees

 Speaking of the display rooms, occasionally customers will decide they like an entire room so much, they’ll order it as-is.
 “There have been people that come in and see a room and like everything there and they take it,” Paula says.

 IKEA stores are littered with piles of small, practical items that are so cheap they’re hard to pass up.
 These areas are called the “Open The Wallet” sections.
-“There, an abundance of cheap goods—flowerpots, slippers, lint rollers—encourages the customer to make a purchase, any purchase, the thinking being that IKEA shoppers buy either nothing or a lot,” Collins writes in the New Yorker.
+“There, an abundance of cheap goods—flowerpots, slippers, lint rollers—encourages the customer to make a purchase, any purchase, the thinking being that IKEA shoppers buy either nothing or a lot,” Collins writes.

 According to Rob, a two-year IKEA veteran, this area was located at the bottom of the stairs on the second floor at his store.
 “It’s basically impulse buys,” he says.
 “It’s a lot of very cheap items, things that look practical, useful, something you didn’t realize you wanted.”
 The next thing you know you’re shoving five packs of tea candles and a bunch of plastic hangers into your yellow shopping bag, when all you really came in for was a desk lamp.

 Another method for getting people to add things to their bags is known internally as the “bulla bulla” technique.
-Big bins are stuffed to the point of overflowing with hundreds of items “to create the impression of volume and, therefore, inexpensiveness,” Collins writes.
+Big bins are stuffed to the point of overflowing with hundreds of items “to create the impression of volume and, therefore, inexpensiveness,” according to Collins.